 Rising renewal rates, pricing uplifts and increased new business volumes which occur together are the reason for our top line subscriptions growth.

 ARPU is the average price paid for a subscription.

-Each subscription has varying numbers of members attached to it.
-Better analysis of those subscribers' usage patterns and more effective on-boarding and content engagement processes are translating into large pricing uplifts from simply building more and more paid members per subscription.
+A subscription is not a single unit but has varying and often large numbers of members.
+Better analysis of those subscribers' usage patterns and more effective on-board and content engagement processes translate into large pricing uplifts from simply building more and more paid members from each subscription.

-Content value is also critical to ARPU.
-The more value we deliver to our subscribers the more they are willing to pay for our service.
-This year we have launched both a new research business and a data business.
-As we build new products in these new formats we initially provide this new content free to existing subscribers which drives large value increases in their existing content proposition.
-We find that on renewal, most will pay to add these services to their subscription package which supports future price increases and also drives ARPU growth.
+Content value is critical to ARPU.
+The more value we can deliver to our subscribers the more willing they are to pay for our service.
+For example, late last year, we launched a new Research & Intelligence business to satisfy demand we identified though our subscriber base.
+To build new products in new formats we initially provide this new content free to existing subscribers which drives large value increases in their existing content proposition.
+We find that on renewal, most subscribers pay to add these services to their subscription package, which supports future price increases and also drives ARPU growth.

-Our commitment to build more content value per subscription of itself increases ARPU.
+We are committed to build more content value per subscription which, of itself, increases ARPU.

 Better content, better processes and better distribution channels are the drivers.

 Our ability to analyse user behaviour with respect to content consumption helps us focus on developing products in sub-sectors where we see the highest demand from our readership.